 abtest to avoiding TCP/IP Port Exhaustion.

-- And in a test where KeepAlive works (it doesn’t in ab tests getting dynamic pages), the number of Apache Worker Threads are set to be greater than the number of concurrent users/visitors/connections.
+- And in a test where KeepAlive works (it doesn’t in ab tests getting dynamic pages), the number of Apache Worker Threads is set to be greater than the number of concurrent users/visitors/connections.

 If Apache or PHP crashes, you’ve rebooted the computer or VM before performing another test (as some things get stuck and continue to persist after Apache and/or mod_fcgid’s PHP processes are restarted).